Thorazine/grid/README.md

 Yet another Sass grid.
 But this one is mine.

 ## Import the grid
-It's rediculesly easy.
+It's ridiculously easy.
 In your main SASS file add:

 ``` sass
 @import 'node_modules/thorazine-grid/grid'